DMeechan/typeorm-custom-join-table/README.md

 # TypeORM Custom Join Table Example

+### ✨ I want a custom join table in TypeORM - how do I do it?

+Look at the entities inside `src/entity` to see how it works.
+Then look at `src/index.ts` to see examples of how to create and query the relationships.

 ### 🤔 Why does this exist?

 [TypeORM](https://github.com/typeorm/typeorm)'s docs briefly mention [many-to-many relations with custom properties](https://typeorm.io/#/many-to-many-relations/many-to-many-relations-with-custom-properties) and [custom @JoinTable options](https://github.com/typeorm/typeorm/blob/master/docs/relations.md#jointable-options) but there's no clear example of how to create a join table in TypeORM which: